mawerty/groupchatbotv2/README.md

 usage:
 download python, in installation check the install to path box

-open cmd in the path you have the extracted gcbot in and run "python get-pip.py"
+open cmd and run python get-pip.py open cmd in the path you have the extracted gcbot in and run "pip install -r requirements.txt"

-run pip install -r requirements.txt

 edit the code with anything, scroll down until you find the token variable.
 Replace its content with your own USER account, preferably make a alt and get its token, if you dont know how theres videos of that on youtube.